Hanzala13/Power-BI/README.md

 Share your dashboards with your team or clients so everyone stays informed and can explore the data on their own.

-Set up automatic updates so your reports always show the latest information without you having to do anything.